openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 ### Journey ID

 The `journey_id` field is not used with the micromobility mode.
+Trips are point-to-point.

 ### Trip ID Requirements